mzihadul/taskbar-tray-and-clock-tweaks/README.md

 > System tray icon customization features are intended for Windows 11.

+**Taskbar transparency,** application visibility, and taskbar height/icon-size customization apply to the Windows 11 taskbar.

 The **Taskbar Height & Icon Size** feature applies only to the Windows 11 new/XAML taskbar.
 It is disabled when **Customize the old taskbar on Windows 11** is enabled and is not used on Windows 10.

 ## Features